cellplatform/platform-0.2.0/code/system/sys.fs.spec/README.md

 <p>&nbsp;</p>

-To see the specification run (with verbose output) against a `MemoryMock` run:
+To see the specification run (with verbose output) against a `MemoryMock`, run:

     yarn spec